-Uncompress the archive (use the tar xvzf pli.tgz command on Linux, or under CYGWIN; or use WinZip or ZipNAll on Windows/??).
+Uncompress the archive (use the tar xvzf pli.tgz command on Linux or use WinZip or ZipNAll on Windows).
 The tape image should go into your tape image subdirectory, the jobstreams should go into your JCL subdirectory, and the map file may be viewed with a text editor or printed if you are curious about the contents of the tape image.
 Note: The jobstreams were created under Windows, so each line is terminated with x'0d0a'.

 The PL/I compiler consists of a set of load modules, which are invoked during the compilation of a user written program, and a set of object modules, which are used during the link-editing of a compiled program.
 The compiler load modules are contained in the first dataset on the tape image (PL1.LOAD).
 The object modules are contained in the second dataset on the tape image (PL1.LIB).
 These two datasets were created by an IEBCOPY unload and the two libraries were unloaded from 3350 DASD (RECFM=U,BLKSIZE=19069).
 The third dataset on the tape image (PL1.PROCS) is a set of Catalogued Procedures, in IEBUPDTE format, that can be used to invoke the compiler.